 If drugs are such a bad thing, how come they’re so readily available and easy to attain?
 And why do we see so many people doing them?
 The government continue to invest a lot of money into making drug policies and enforcing them, yet drug use has only increased over the last few years.

 What are they doing wrong?

-Before I continue with this, I must encourage you to watch this short YouTube video I made about this exact issue.
+Before I continue with this, I must encourage you to watch the above video I made about this exact issue.
 I also really recommend you check out Chasing The Scream: The First And Last Days Of The War On Drugs by Johann Hari, as this is where a lot of my information is coming from.

 Also, for some more information and some interesting facts and statistics on drug and substance abuse with teens, check out https://www.drugrehab.com/teens/

 This will be a two-part story, so check my blog again tomorrow at 7PM BST for my thoughts on addiction!

 The government have a “no drugs, no problem” mentality, but this doesn’t work so easily with drugs.
 Supply and demand is strong evidence to support this theory, as fewer drugs to supply the people will lead to higher prices to match the high demand, but people that buy drugs don’t really care about price, hence the term ‘addiction’.
 Furthermore, reducing the supply of drugs just makes us want them more, and it many cases, doesn’t actually aid to reduce the demand at all.